-There are untold thousands of self-help books on the market, covering everything around … well, everything, such as smoking, general well-being, getting the job of your dreams, or even changing your lifestyle to “be the change” or some such expression.
+There are untold thousands of self-help books on the market, covering everything from smoking and general well-being, to getting the job of your dreams or changing your lifestyle.

 But are these self-help books any good?

 Well, it’s entirely possible that the intent of all these writers is from the right place; that people are keen to do nothing more than give people guidance and support in achieving whatever goal they’re seeking help to change.
 However, they also make profits for their authors and their publishers; just look at Gillian McKeith, who I’ve written about before.